wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 # Get Started with Choreo

-Choreo is a full lifecycle cloud-native developer platform that enables your developers to create, deploy and run new digital components like APIs, microservices, and automations in serverless mode on any Kubernetes cluster.
+Choreo is a full lifecycle cloud-native developer platform that enables your developers to create, deploy, and run new digital components like APIs, microservices, and automations in serverless mode on any Kubernetes cluster.

 This guide walks you through the following: